-- s) Does the project have a density total floor space divided by lot size (FAR) significantly (e.g. 50%) greater than the average for its surrounding neighborhood such that it would impact the neighborhood character? - t) Will the project appear from a public way to be significantly larger than other buildings or structures in the area or will it have clearly visible and significantly different building form (massing, roof shape), materials, or other features from those in the surrounding area (taking into consideration the building location and design as well as the site topography and landscape design)? - u) Will the project obstruct significant viewsheds or otherwise have a significant visual impact from a public way (such as a major Island road or downtown street, a public body of water, or another public open space)? - v) Will the project obstruct historic or ancient ways? - w) Will the project have a negative impact on cultural or historical resources or on neighborhood character including areas identified as Historic or Traditional Neighborhoods in the Island Plan?
+- r) Does the project have a total Floor Area divided by lot size (FAR) significantly (e.g. 50%) greater than the average for its surrounding neighborhood such that it would impact the neighborhood character? - s) Will the project appear from a public way to be significantly larger than other buildings or structures in the area or will it have clearly visible and significantly different building form (massing, roof shape), materials, or other features from those in the surrounding area (taking into consideration the building location and design as well as the site topography and landscape design)? - t) Will the project obstruct significant viewsheds or otherwise have a significant visual impact from a public way (such as a major Island road or downtown street, a public body of water, or another public open space)? - u) Will the project obstruct historic or ancient ways? - v) Will the project have a negative impact on cultural or historical resources or on neighborhood character including areas identified as Historic or Traditional Neighborhoods in the Island Plan?